 Examples Here are ideal solution statements based on the aforementioned problem statements:

 Practical ApplicationAn ideal solution statement can easily feed into agile development practices in the form of a user story.
-User stories are used in agile application development solutions as a means of creating a backlog for product development.
+Developers use user stories in agile solution development to create a backlog for product development.
 The user story that is widely practiced in agile communities reads like this:

-Here is how our example statements can be transformed into a user story that can be used by an agile development team:
+Here is how our example ideal solution statements can be transformed into a user story that can be used by an agile development team:

-In addition to user stories, the problem statement described herein offers a richer contextual insight for solution designers to understand how the problem is experienced by an envisioned solution user.
-The combination of a problem statement and an ideal solution statement increases the potential for designers and architects to empathize with the problem.
+In addition to user stories, the problem statement described herein offers a richer contextual insight for solution designers to understand how their envisioned solution user experiences the problem.
+Combining a problem statement with the ideal solution statement increases the potential for designers and architects to empathize with the problem.
 This insight improves their ability to design a solution that resonates with the intended user.
-It also improves the ability for a product manager to strategically position the solution in the market, communicating with resonance through marketing channels and sales efforts.
+It also enhances the ability of a product manager to strategically position the solution in the market, communicating with resonance through marketing channels and sales efforts.
 Want More?Subscribe to my free blog updates to receive content that vividly describes the techniques and leadership skills that embody the practice of agile design methods.
 The blog contains not only my ideas on the topic but the insight of others who actively work and thrive wholeheartedly in the realms of collaborative creativity and solution design.

 I love this classic scene from The Office where the office staff are called into a compulsory meeting to hear the latest blah, blah, blah..
 Nobody is paying attention to what is being said.
 Everybody is so disaffected and bored by these meetings that they gamify them by intently watching the DVD screen saver, all the while anticipating it's perfect landing in one of the corners.
 As meeting facilitators, the obligation and challenge is on us to create meetings that are purposeful, well-directed and worthy of the engagement and attention of the attendees.
 For further suggestions on effectively scheduling meetings, consider Meyer's Rules of Order As a facilitator leading a collaborative group in pursuit of a solution, the misunderstanding of words surfaces time and again as a velocity-killing pitfall.
 Ambiguity and uncertainty impede progress, whereas clarity and sureness accelerate it.
 Here is a simple and effective technique that I use to help avoid this predictable pitfall in the collaborative process.
 Risks and Delays Result from a Lack of ClarityTo describe this pitfall, imagine that you are leading a series of working meetings comprised of a dedicated group of people who meet regularly.
 You all are tasked with designing a solution to a problem and communicating it to stakeholders at specific points in time to vet and approve your design.
 Here are a few examples of what the pitfall might look like: